 - 1/2 cup Mushrooms, whole or sliced

 - Dash of Salt

 - Dash of Pepper

-- 2 Tbsp.
+- 3 Tbsp.
 Brown Sugar

-- ¼ tsp Cinnamon
+- 1/2 tsp Cinnamon

 - Lay two pieces of foil out across one another like a cross.

-- Season with salt & pepper
+- Season the meat and vegetables with salt and pepper

 - Close the foil to seal, leaving space around the food for air to circulate during cooking time.